krishna-zbxc/krishna-zbxc.github.io/_posts/2025-10-16-install-n8n-with-docker.md

 ## 🎯 Final Thoughts

 That’s it — a clean, working **n8n** setup running in Docker on any platform.
 Now you can start building your own workflows, connecting APIs, and automating your daily tasks right from your local machine.
+Stay tuned for my Docker Basics post tomorrow, August 17th!